-Tommy Billion, Vice President
+Tommy Billion, Secretary

 Mr. Billion was born in Bozeman, Montana in 1981.
 He graduated from Bozeman High School in 2000 and went to work as a Dive Master in Hawaii.
 After college, Mr. Billion worked in Japan for two years teaching English.
 Upon returning to the US, he spent several years working for the Community Food Co-Op before becoming an insurance producer for Trade Risk Guarentee.
 Mr. Billion enjoys fishing, skiing, spending time outdoors and traveling.

-Eric Lammers, Director
+Eric Lammers, Treasurer

 Eric Lammers is a Montana native whose great grandparents homesteaded in Golden Valley and Wheatland Counties.
 He is a passionate believer in the importance of outdoor science education, and especially in expanding MOSS's reach to underserved communities and with scholarships to deserving kids.
 Eric and his wife, Jennifer, have two children, Leland and Ruby, who love MOSS programs!
 Eric and his family's commitment to making being outdoors in Montana a foundational element of their kids’ lives led them to recently relocate to Bozeman.

 Eric is a graduate of the London School of Economics, Georgetown University, and the Wharton School.
 He is a founding partner of Swift Current Energy, a private equity business that specializes in alternative energy projects and sustainable infrastructure.
 Previously, he worked at ArcLight Capital in Boston, leading investments in energy infrastructure, including the country's largest wind farm construction around Tehachapi California.